html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 ## Creating the manifest

 You can call the manifest whatever you want.
-Most people will probably just use manifest.json.
+Most people will probably just use `manifest.json`.

 {% highlight json %}
 {
-  "short_name": "Kinlan's Amaze App"
+  "short_name": "Kinlan's Amaze App",
   "name": "Kinlan's Amazing Application ++",
   "icons": [
     {